abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 }
 ```

-If you applied all steps correctly, you should see the below output.
+If you applied all steps correctly, you should see the below output after clicking the `Send` button.

 ![first-comment](../images/first-comment.png)

-Regards.